James McCann (baseball): Baltimore Orioles (2023–2024)

 The Mets traded McCann with cash considerations to the Baltimore Orioles on December 21, 2022.
 On January 13, 2023, minor league outfielder Luis De La Cruz was sent to the Mets to complete the trade.
-In March 2023, McCann was place on the injured list with a left oblique strain, missing a week, and returned to the injured list in June with a sprained left ankle.
+In March 2023, McCann was placed on the injured list with a left oblique strain, missing a week, and returned to the injured list in June with a sprained left ankle.
 He has had a pair of three-hit games with the Orioles, beginning with an 11-7 win over the Kansas City Royals at Kauffman Stadium on May 2.
 The other was a 10-3 victory over the Mets at Camden Yards on August 4 when he also drove in a season-high five RBI in his first match against his previous team.
 In 69 games for Baltimore, McCann slashed .222/.269/.377 with six home runs, 26 RBI, and three stolen bases.

 McCann pitched in an MLB game twice, both with the Orioles.
 His first was a scoreless eighth inning in a 10-3 loss to the San Diego Padres at Petco Park on August 15, 2023, when he got three ground-ball outs around a pair of one-out hits.
 The second was another eighth-inning outing the following year in a 19-8 away defeat to the Oakland Athletics on July 6, 2024, when he surrendered a two-out, two-run homer to Kyle McCann who was pinch-hitting for Brent Rooker.

 McCann played the entirety of an 11-5 home victory over the Toronto Blue Jays in game 1 of a doubleheader on July 29, 2024, despite being hit in the nose by a Yariel Rodríguez fastball in the first inning.
 Instead of going on the injured list, he played an entire game as starting catcher in a 10-4 win over the same opponent two days later on July 31, wearing a protective face mask while batting.
 He was named the Orioles' nominee for the 2024 Roberto Clemente Award.
 McCann made 64 appearances for the Orioles during the 2024 campaign, batting .234/.279/.388 with eight home runs and 31 RBI.